wangjiangshan0725/RF-Solver-Edit/README.md

 </p>

 ## 🔥 News
+- [2024.11.18] Gradio Demo for image editing is available!
-- [2024.11.11] The homepage of the project is avaible!
+- [2024.11.11] The homepage of the project is available!
 - [2024.11.08] Code for image editing is released!
 - [2024.11.08] Paper released!

 ## 👨‍💻 ToDo
-- ☐ Release the gradio demo
+- ☑️ Release the gradio demo
 - ☐ Release scripts to for more image editing cases
 - ☐ Release the code for video editing